GnyaneshB/AlexNet-Implementation-through-a-Transfer-Learning-Approach-from-Scratch/README.md

 This Dataset involves **50000 training samples** and **10000 testing samples** classified into **10 different classes**.

-Each image sample is a 3-channeled image sample (RGB)
+Each image is a 3-channeled sample (RGB)

 ## Requirements
 Python >= 3.0